+Private Thomas Murphy served in the 1st Battalion, Royal Ulster Rifles during World War Two.
 Known as Tommy to his family, he was born on 3rd August 1913 at 7 Cinnamond Street, Belfast, Co.
 Antrim.
 Cinnamond Street was in the Pound Loney area of the city.

-He was the son of John Murphy and Margaret Anne Murphy (née Carney).
+Tommy was the son of John Murphy and Margaret Anne Murphy (née Carney).
 His mother died in 1916 aged 44 years old from illnesses related to tuberculosis.

-Thomas Murphy had ten siblings; Eileen (Nellie), Charles (Charlie), John, William (Willie), Sarah (Sally), Robert (Robins), Kathleen, Edward (Eddie), Joseph, Margaret (Peggy).
-John, Kathleen, and Joseph died in infancy.
+Tommy had ten siblings; Eileen (Nellie), Charles (Charlie), John, William (Willie), Sarah (Sally), Robert (Robins), Kathleen, Edward (Eddie), Joseph, Margaret (Peggy).
+John, Kathleen, and Joseph who died in infancy.

 Thomas Murphy died on 11th February 1996 aged 82 years old.
 His grave is in Milltown Cemetery, Belfast, Co.
 Antrim.